Research explores how biochar can remove carbon from the atmosphere

 Project lead, Professor Colin Snape

 Biochar is a charcoal-like substance, produced by heating organic biomass from agriculture and forestry waste in the absence of oxygen (pyrolysis) to make it carbon-rich and chemically-stable.
-At present, in the UK, it is produced on an extremely small-scale in kilns and it is mainly sold as a mulch for horticulture.
+In the UK, it has been produced on an extremely small-scale in kilns and it is mainly sold as a mulch for horticulture.

 Compared to commercial-grade charcoal we use on BBQs, biochar is similar but, ideally, should be produced at higher temperatures to produce carbon that will be stable over hundreds of years.
 However, its effectiveness, cost, social acceptability and limitations need to be better understood and proven at scale.